LincolnLandForensics/Triage/README.md

 The output file also records the command that was used to capture the information for posterity's sake.
 Running as admin is preferred but not required.

+This grabs SAM and SYSTEM for password cracking.
+Group policies can alert on "Credential harvesting" in an Enterprise environment.
+Replace your domain name for the sample one (ILLINOIS) if you want to skip this step on an your enterpise system.

 Steps:
 1. R.click the script and select "run as administrator"